pchampin/minutes_to_gh/README.md

 Note that the program will not add a comment if it finds one already containing the same link, so it should be safe to run it several times.

+Note also that the program will only add comments in github repositories owned by the current group.
+The current group is inferred from the IRC channel, or can be provided explicitly.

 Quick start
 -----------